 The Sixth Circuit Court gave EPA two years to develop a general permit so that by April 9, 2011, the regulated community was required to be covered under the pesticide general permit.
 EPA requested and received an extension on the court-ordered date.
 NPDES permits were required by Oct.
 31, 2011.
 EPA issued the permit on Oct.
 31, 2011.

-EPA’s pesticide general permit covers discharges in areas where EPA is the NPDES permitting authority, which include four states (Idaho, Massachusetts, New Hampshire, and New Mexico), Washington, D.C., all U.S. territories except the Virgin Islands, most Indian Country lands, and federal facilities in four additional states (Colorado, Delaware, Vermont, and Washington).
+EPA’s Pesticide General Permit covers discharges in areas where EPA is the NPDES permitting authority, which include four states (Massachusetts, New Hampshire, and New Mexico), Washington, D.C., all U.S. territories, most Indian Country lands, and federal facilities in four additional states (Colorado, Delaware, Vermont, and Washington).